infsys-lab/policy-classifier/README.md

 # policy-classifier

 This repository documents a [Random Forests](https://en.wikipedia.org/wiki/Random_forest) privacy-policy classifier based on input TF-IDF text features.
-This model expects input text to be in `markdown` format and has its own pre-processing pipelines.
+This model expects input text to be in `markdown` format and has its own pre-processing pipeline.

 ## Dependencies :mag: